SitramSoft/HomeLab/README.md

 sudo ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf
 sudo systemctl restart systemd-resolved.service
 ```
+### Qemu-guest-agent
+The qemu-guest-agent is a helper daemon, which is installed in the guest VM.
+It is used to exchange information between the host and guest, and to execute command in the guest.

+According to Proxmox VE [wiki](https://pve.proxmox.com/wiki/Qemu-guest-agent), the qemu-guest-agent is used for mainly two things:

+1. To properly shutdown the guest, instead of relying on ACPI commands or windows policies
+2. To freeze the guest file system when making a backup (on windows, use the volume shadow copy service VSS).

+guest-agent has to be installed in ech VM and enabled in Proxmox VE GUI or via CLI
+ - GUI: On the VM Options tab, set option 'Enabled' on 'QEMU Guest Agent
+  - CLI: ```qm set VMID --agent 1```

 ## Firewall DHCP and NTP server
 ### pfSense VM configuration